 On the basis of my research, the flag that Hopkinson designed approximates

-the flag shown above.
+shown above.
 The Navy was accustomed to using ensigns with a 3-2-3-2-3 star pattern.
 The star pattern of the flag in Hopkinson's Board of War and Ordinance Seal (fig. 1) approximates this pattern.
 Like the stars in figure 1, the stars in figure 2 are also six-pointed.
 Further, both of Hopkinson's obverses of the Great Seal feature six-pointed stars (the stars in the early dies of the Great Seal were also six-pointed). (see fig. 2 next page)

 Hopkinson's idea to use stars to signify the union of states may have come from his coat of arms, the shield of which was emblazoned with three six-pointed stars on a chevron.